mmistakes/minimal-mistakes/_docs/01-quick-start-guide.md

 ### Migrating to Gem Version

-If you're migrating a site already using Minimal Mistakes and haven't customized any of the `_includes`, `_layouts`, `_sass` partials, or `assets` this should be quick and painless.
+If you're migrating a site already using Minimal Mistakes and haven't customized any of the theme files things upgrading will be easier for you.

-Remove `_includes`, `_layouts`, `_sass`, `assets` folders and all files within.
+Start by removing `_includes`, `_layouts`, `_sass`, `assets` folders and all files within.
 You won't need these anymore as they're bundled with the theme.

-If you customized any of these then leave them alone and only remove the untouched ones.
-If setup correctly your modified versions should act as [overrides](http://jekyllrb.com/docs/themes/#overriding-theme-defaults) to the versions bundled with the theme.
+If you customized any of these files leave them alone, and only remove the untouched ones.
+If done correctly your modified versions should [override](http://jekyllrb.com/docs/themes/#overriding-theme-defaults) the versions bundled with the theme and be used by Jekyll instead.

 #### Update Gemfile

 Replace `gem "github-pages` or `gem "jekyll"` with `gem "jekyll", "~> 3.3.0"`.
-You'll need the latest version of Jekyll[^update-jekyll] for Minimal Mistakes to work and load all of the /assets/ properly.
+You'll need the latest version of Jekyll[^update-jekyll] for Minimal Mistakes to work and load all of the theme's assets properly.

 [^update-jekyll]: You could also run `bundle update jekyll` to update Jekyll.